felipezarco/responser/README.md

 const responser = require('responser')
 ```

-Add responser as an express middleware:
+Then you need to add responser as an express middleware:

 ```javascript
 app.use(responser)